-The Corpus Manager is a multi-purpose tool used to load and save pre-built corpora, create and save a new corpus from raw files, or create and save a new corpus from a word list.
+The Corpus Manager is a multi-purpose tool used to load and save pre-built corpus databases, create and save a new corpus from raw files, or create and save a new corpus from a word list.
 The three different scenarios are explained below.

-Choosing/Saving a pre-built corpus
+Choosing/Saving a pre-built corpus database

-Choose the "Pre-built" corpus option.
+Choose the "Corpus Database" corpus option.